 Advantages

-- Two doors for the refrigerator section + one (or two) freezer drawers below.
+- Two doors for the refrigerator section plus one (or two) freezer drawers below.

 - Adjustable temperature by zone (meats, vegetables, etc.).

-- Examples: High-end models with integrated touch screen.
+- Examples: high-end models with an integrated touch screen.

 - Households that love cooking and storing large dishes.